Arab Spring aftermath batters Mideast tourism, Dubai booms

 But that remains 10 percent below the figure for 2010.

-"What has happened to tourism in the Middle East is that it has become very polarized," says Nadejda Popova, senior tourism analyst at consultancy Euromonitor.
+"What has happened to tourism in the Middle East is that it has become very polarised," says Nadejda Popova, senior tourism analyst at consultancy Euromonitor.

 "You have the countries such as Egypt which have really suffered, and then you have the United Arab Emirates."